ics-software-engineering/meteor-application-template-react-semantic-ui/index.md

 public/          # static assets (like images) can go here.

 server/
-   main.js       # import the server-side js files.
+   main.ts       # import the server-side js files.
 ```

 ### Import conventions

-This system adheres to the Meteor guideline of putting all application code in the imports/ directory, and using client/main.js and server/main.js to import the code appropriate for the client and server in an appropriate order.
+This system adheres to the Meteor guideline of putting all application code in the imports/ directory, and using client/main.ts and server/main.ts to import the code appropriate for the client and server in an appropriate order.

 ### Application functionality